ISISComputingGroup/pvws-config/README.md

    ![image](https://github.com/user-attachments/assets/1d040def-06fe-4e0d-b6cd-126a27797658)

-1. Open `server.xml` (see above) to work out wher the current `keystoreFile` is.
+1. Open `server.xml` (see above) to work out where the current `keystoreFile` is.
 Rename this by apending `.old` or similar to make reverting this change easier
 1. rename the pfx file generated to match the name of the previous keystore file and place it in the same directory.
 The file extension may be `.p12` rather than `.pfx`, they are interchangeable for this purpose.
 (If doing this using windows explorer, you may want to ensure that file extensions are visible).
 1. Go to `services.msc` and restart the tomcat service (name starts `APACHE TOMCAT`).
 1. In a web browser, navigate to `https://<machine name>/pvws` - this should present the PVWS test page.
 User you browser to check that the new certificate is in use (should have later expiry date)